CiscoDevNet/terraform-provider-intersight/website/docs/r/bulk_mo_deep_cloner.html.markdown

 page_title: "Intersight: intersight_bulk_mo_deep_cloner"
 description: |-
         The MODeepCloner interface facilitates making n number of deep copies of any resource instance which supports the CREATE operation.
-        The copy is limited to creating copies of only the child references of the resource.
         The MO to be cloned should be specified as an MoRef object in the Source.
         The Targets array should contain n JSON documents each compliant to RFC 7386.
-        For each target mo to be created, the user can specify the following -
+        For each target MO to be created, the user can specify the following -
         - new values for the identity properties, if applicable
         - new values for specific properties or references of the source MO which need to be overridden in the cloned object.